The Voitrekovsky family

 After the war, the Inglewood Signallers’ Unit became the Inglewood Radio Club.
 Despite his proficiency in Morse Code, Fred never did obtain his Amateur Radio (Ham) Licence.

 In 1952, Fred and Florrie retired to Elliot Street in Inglewood.
 Although Fred led a “quiet life,” gardening and playing bowls he was still sought after for his bricklaying and concreting expertise.
 He died in 1971 after a stroke.
 Florrie died in 1981.

 Ellen (always known as Nell) was born at Woodville on 11 November 1892, and married William (Bill) Yearbury in the Methodist Church at Hawera in 1914.
 They had three children, Myrtle, born in Hawera in 1915, and Joyce and Douglas, both born in Waitara.

 Bill worked at the Waitera Freezing Works for most of his life.
 He challenged his family by regularly moving houses, the first in Blake Street.

 Myrtle best-remembered the second house on a 10-acre farmlet in Raleigh Street.
-She told Florinda how, after she fell into the outside toilet one day, her mother solved the foul-smelling problem by turning the hose on her.
+She told her cousin Florinda how, after she fell into the outside toilet one day, her mother solved the foul-smelling problem by turning the hose on her.

 Joyce Yearbury Major.

 The Yearburys were one of the first families in Waitera to own a car and Nell quickly learnt to drive.
-The children recalled the only time they heard their father admonishing their mother: Nell, always late and consequently always in a hurry, “scorched past her husband sedately riding a bicycle.”
+The children recalled the only time they heard their father admonishing their mother: Nell, always late and consequently always in a hurry, had “scorched past her husband sedately riding a bicycle.”

 Faye’s brother, John, right, had not yet been born.
 Whereas Faye inherited the family's love and affinity for horses, John excelled in another competitive sport—rugby.
 He played for the All Blacks from 1963 to 1967.